18F/identity-secops/README.md

 ## Plan
 * Get EKS going with terraform (like EKS because you can run k8s locally too)
-	* terraform shared state should be set up
+	* Xterraform shared state should be set up
 	* have logging going to...
 ELK?
 CW?
-	* secrets/config persist somewhere (vault?
+	* Xsecrets/config persist somewhere (vault?
 AWS Secrets manager?)
-	* build requirements persist somewhere (s3?)
-Should discuss.
+	* Xbuild requirements persist somewhere (s3?)
+	* persistent volumes should be EBS
 * get CI/CD going to deploy a helm chart.
 Maybe ES?
 Use codebuild?
 	* CircleCI?
 Codebuild?
 Spinnaker?
 Concourse:  start with Codebuild
-	* put stuff into ECR
+	* Xput stuff into ECR
 * Make sure that security is baked in
 	* IAM roles for access?
 	* Istio?